Are There Major Risks For Having A Dental Bonding?

 Risks of dental bonding

-There are no major risks that associate with teeth bonding.
+There are no major risks associated with teeth bonding.
 In fact, it’s a great option to restore your smile or even enhance it.
 Somehow, the only drawback here is the durability of the material.
 Since composite resin isn’t as hard as your real teeth, it is still susceptible to damage.
 Furthermore, it is not stain-resistant.

 If you have dental composite bonding on your teeth, make sure that you avoid eating hard food.
 Candies, ice, chips, and cookies may result in chipping your bonded tooth.
 You also need to manage your habits like nail-biting and pen-chewing as it easily breaks the resin.
-On top of that, keep away from staining food if you don’t want to have an unfair teeth color.
+On top of that, keep away from staining food if you don’t want to have an unfair teeth colour.